Original One-Acts Festival Returns to SkyPilot

 Subject can be either pro or con the chosen theme (no diatribes)

-SkyPilot Theatre Company continues the ever-popular Runway series with our third selection, Helen & Troy, which will be performed Wednesday, July 10 at 8pm at Oh My Ribs!
+The Runway series gets royal with its next selection, The Queen’s Fool, which will be performed on Sunday, Sept.
+8th at 8pm at Oh My Ribs!
 Theater, 6468 Santa Monica Blvd., Los Angeles.
 The production is open to the public with tickets for $5 at the door.

-We will continue its 2019 Runway Series slate this August with Honeymoon Suite by Kelli Bowlden, followed by The Queen’s Fool by Kathleen Grotzinger in the fall and A Twisted Christmas Carol by Phil Olson later in the year.
+SkyPilot will continue its 2019 Runway Series with A Twisted Christmas Carol by Phil Olson later this fall.

 WHERE: Oh My Ribs!
 Theater 6468 Santa Monica Blvd 90038